mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 fi
 ```

-'-eq' is a test operator which means equal to.
+`-eq` is a test operator which means equal to.
 There is a summary for test operators in the man page, here is the link: http://linux.die.net/man/1/test

 ###if

-Based on the exit status of the commands in the 'if' condition, the system can decide which commands to run.
+Based on the exit status of the commands in the `if` condition, the system can decide which commands to run.
 For example:

 ```
 #!/bin/bash